Frequently Asked Questions

 Question: I’ve heard so much about this iHub place.
 What exactly is it, and what do you do here?

-The iHub offers a 30 mb internet connection, the best coffee in Nairobi, and a fantastic community of like-minded individuals.
+The iHub offers the best internet connection in East and Central Africa, the best coffee in Nairobi, and a fantastic community of like-minded individuals.

 We started off as a co-working space, in which we found a cool room, kitted it out with seats, a coffee shop, wi-fi and a foosball table, then opened it up to Nairobi’s tech community.
 We want techies to work here, mostly for free, in the the hope that having all these passionate, committed individuals working in the same place will lead to fruitful conversations and interactions.
 We hope that if you’re a developer and looking to work on a project you can find a designer within the iHub space to help you do that; or if you’re a social entrepreneur with a good idea you can find someone who can build you an app to help you achieve that idea.
 Work together, build community, grow together.

 In addition to the co-working space (also called the pre-incubator), we have several other initiatives, which were highlighted above.
 (Hint: m:lab, Research, Consulting, Cluster, UX Lab).
 You can find out more about them on their respective web pages.

 Question: So...what does that mean for me if I want to hang out here?

 We have a 3-tier membership system, which determines the level of access you can get to the space:

 a.
 White: This is virtual membership that’s open to everyone, and makes you a part of the iHub community.
 You will receive a weekly newsletter with a round-up of relevant information from that week, and you’re welcome to attend the events that are held at the iHub.
 White membership, however, does not grant you daily access to the co-working space (sorry!).